Kitware/SMTK/doc/tutorials/add_a_bridge/session_subclass.rst

   It is also useful for referencing shared pointers to the session internally.

-* The :cxx:`typedef smtk::model::SessiondInfoBits SessiondInfoBits`
+* The :cxx:`typedef smtk::model::SessionInfoBits SessionInfoBits`
   is not required but will make implementing methods dealing with transcription of entities easier to type.